Tradition, Family, Property: Religion, ideology and structure

-Former members and relatives testify that the organization recruits fourteen to sixteen year old boys and subjects them to a brainwashing process, including self-mortification, that is aimed at separating the youth from his family by replacing his own parents with a veneration of Plinio and his mother.
-Some analysts see it as a fringe group within the Latin American Catholic church.
-Catholic churches in Venezuela, Brazil, and Chile have denounced it.
+Former members and relatives testify that the organization recruits fourteen to sixteen year old boys and subjects them to a brainwashing process, including self-mortification, that is aimed at separating the youth from his family by replacing reverence for his parents with veneration of Plinio and his mother.
+Some analysts see it as a fringe group within the Latin American Catholic Church, facing denouncements in Venezuela, Brazil, and Chile.

 Institutionally, TFPs have been described as having a "chameleon-like identity".
-When dealing with the church, they describe themselves as a civic association of the laity, and therefore independent of ecclesiastical control; when dealing with civil society, they stress that they are a voluntary association inspired by religious ideals, and therefore not subject to certain civil regulations such as labor laws.
+When dealing with the Church, they describe themselves as a civic association of the laity, and therefore independent of ecclesiastical control; when dealing with civil society, they stress that they are a voluntary association inspired by religious ideals, and therefore not subject to certain civil regulations such as labor laws.

 The TFP participates in medieval rituals and traditions.
 Members wear scarlet capes and black berets, and they carry medieval banners featuring a lion rampant.
 Oliveira noted that "the lion elevates the soul to a higher plane; it speaks of battle, evokes a sense of nobility and beauty in the struggle, and conveys a message of valor to all who contemplate it."
 Young recruits engage in athletic training that includes the use of spears and crossbows, as well as practicing judo and karate.
-Recruits who fail to behave appropriately are punished with self-flagellation or whipping by another member.
-Additionally, members wear cilices, an instrument of self-torture.
+Additionally, members wear cilices, an instrument of self-flagellation.